-Sharing survey results isn’t always fun, especially if the results are negative (think: low participation rates and engagement levels, lots of team or individual challenges, etc.).
+Sharing employee engagement survey results isn’t always fun, especially if the results are negative (think: low participation rates and engagement levels, lots of team or individual challenges, etc.).

 Whether employees ranted or raved, sharing employee engagement survey results is key to providing actionable strategies to create a more rewarding and engaging experience for employees year after year.